True balconies info

 106x48: 3553 lb. live load

-This values are meant to be used to design your wall.
-We provide our requirements fon standard framing.
+When it comes to Dec-Iron true balcony installation & product info, these values are meant to be used to help design your wall.
+We provide our requirements for standard framing.

 The actual load your balcony is going to receive is based on occupancy and 200 lb. per person and 100 lb. for a child (0.5 people)